Sophia Antipolis, 2 November 2017

 The kick-off meeting of the ISG will take place on 20-21 November 2017 at ETSI headquarters where the group will elect its chair and vice chair and decide on the future work and priorities.

-ETSI will also be a speaker at the Smart City Expo, from 14-16 November in Barcelona, as well as organizing a dedicated session alongside the main event to present the ISG CDP concept.
+ETSI was also a speaker at the Smart City Expo, from 14-16 November in Barcelona, as well as organizing a dedicated session alongside the main event to present the ISG CDP concept.

 ETSI produces globally-applicable standards for Information and Communications Technologies (ICT), including fixed, mobile, radio, aeronautical, broadcast and internet technologies and is officially recognized by the European Union as a European Standards Organization.
 ETSI is an independent, not-for-profit association whose more than 800 member companies and organizations, drawn from 68 countries across five continents worldwide, determine its work programme and participate directly in its work.